rlnorthcutt/repose/example/content/post/tutorial-4.md

 🧙🏾‍♂️: Writing a shell script to run all `.go` files in the current directory is a straightforward task.
 The script will use the `go run` command, which can compile and run Go programs.
 Typically, you would end the file in `.sh` to denote that it is a shell script.
 However, here we will skip that to make it simpler for testing purposes.

+Also, we want to exclude test files AND make sure that we can call this from other directories and have it _only_ aggregate the Go files in the directory it is in.

 Here's a simple script to achieve this:

 ### Shell Script: `gotest`